front-end-foundations/FlexNav/README.md

 ## A Review of Design Patterns

-Let's review the samples in `other/design-patterns`:
+Let's review three common design patterns:

-- `Static` - uses separate HTML files to create a functioning web site
+- [Static](https://designpatterns.netlify.app/static/reviews) - uses separate HTML files to create a functioning web site
-- `Fragments` - a single page application (SPA) that uses link fragments to navigate
+- [Fragments](https://designpatterns.netlify.app/fragments/) - a single page application (SPA) that uses link fragments to navigate
-- `SPA` - a single page application with JavaScript
+- [SPA](https://designpatterns.netlify.app/spa/) - a single page application with JavaScript

 Compare the location bar in the browser in the three samples.
 The SPA and fragments samples have an index.html and hash in the URL.
 The static sample does not.
 The SPA version changes content not by scrolling to a new location but by changing the content of the page with JavaScript.

 All three approaches are valid and common and each has advantages and disadvantages.

-The difference between the static and SPA approach is often subsumed until the rubriks "web site" vs "web app."
+The difference between the static and SPA approach is often subsumed under the rubriks "web site" vs "web app."

 The primary disadvantage of the multi-page static version is that any JavaScript and CSS running on the page is reinitialized and/or reloaded when a new page is loaded.
 This inability to maintain the state of data across views makes it unsuitable for web applications.
-The advantages include better search engine optimization (SEO), the ability to share links with others and to easily a back button among others.
+The advantages include better search engine optimization (SEO), the ability to share links with others and to use a back button among others.

 The primary advantage of the SPA is that it does not reinitialize JavaScript (or CSS for that matter) because there is only one HTML page - just with different views.
-It can work more like a web application (think Gmail or Google Docs for example).
+It can work more like a desktop application (think Gmail or Google Docs for example).

 The fragments page is a compromise between the two.
-It maintains state across views and does not require JavaScript to be reinitialized.
+It maintains state across views and does not reinitialize JavaScript.
 It is a good choice for a web site that needs to maintain state across views but does not need to be a full web application.

 For pedagogical purposes I have modeled our design after the SPA.

+(Note: the code for the design samples is available at `other/design-patterns` in this project.)

 ---